eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 - [Extend and split service definition for V3?](#extend-and-split-service-definition-for-v3)
 - [COVESA topics](#covesa-topics)

 # Data availability/persistence according to lifecycle of Client, Databroker and Provider
+    Status: 🔴
+    Current decisions:
+      1. Databroker stores last signal values during its own lifecycle.
+      2. It is not possible to reset values.
+      3. Signal Consumer and Provider are not aware of each other.
+    Description:
       1. The data broker either ...
          * Stores last set values during its own lifecycle,
          * ? stores values during the system's power cycle (i.e., "persists" values over own restarts, or
          * store values over system's power cycles.

       2. How to "reset" values availability if its provider got inactive (without reseting the value)?
          * -> Client's job (e.g. using timestamp)?
          * -> Broker's job (e.g. using timestamp + minimal update cycle)?

       3. Provider and client aliveness
          * If there is no active client subscription should the provider stop sending values to Databroker?
          * If there is no active provider setting values while client subscription?
 Should Databroker or Client be aware of it?

 # Wildcard support
+    Status: 🟢
+    Current decisions:
+      Only `ListMetadata` support wildcard due to complex error handling in the implementation and usability.
+    Description:
     * Should `Get` and `Subscribe` calls support Wildcard request?
     * Do we want it only for `GetMetadata`?

 Reference -> [Wildcard](../wildcard_matching.md)

 # Registration of Datapoints
+    Status: 🟢
+    Current decisions:
+      Provider can register and claim only actuators.
+      An actuator can only by claimed by a Provider.
+    Description:
 Do we need a method for providers to register data points at runtime? **Implemented in old API?**:

 Its purpose would be: